 Get emergency care if:

-You have swelling, redness or stiffness in one or both wrists.
+- Swelling, redness or stiffness in one or both wrists

-You have numbness, tingling, or weakness in the wrist, hand, or fingers with pain.
+- Numbness, tingling, or weakness in the wrist, hand, or fingers with pain

-You have lost any muscle mass in the wrist, hand, or fingers.
+- Lost any muscle mass in the wrist, hand, or fingers

 What to Expect at Your Office Visit

 X-rays may be taken.
-If your health care provider thinks that you have an infection, gout, or pseudogout, fluid may be removed from the joint to examine under a microscope.
+If your provider thinks that you have an infection, gout, or pseudogout, fluid may be removed from the joint to examine under a microscope.